{{ summaryTitle }}

 File loading Browsed or dropped text files above 512 KB are skipped.
 The source hint reports that the file was skipped.

-Long-name fit label 17 to 23 characters is Auto-fit; 24 or more is Auto-fit tight.
-Practice Ledger shows the fit label for each display name.
+Fit label 17 to 23 characters is Auto-fit; 24 or more is Auto-fit tight.
+Practice Ledger records the fit for each display name.

-Long-name review 28 or more characters triggers a print-readiness review.
+Long-name review 28 or more display characters triggers review.
 Name fit changes to Review.

-Page density review More than 5 names per generated page triggers a density review.
+Dense page review More than 5 names on a generated page triggers review.
 Page density changes to Review.

-Seeded shuffle The same seed and same accepted name list recreate the same shuffled order.
+Repeatable shuffle The same seed plus the same accepted name list recreates the same shuffled order.
 Practice Ledger page assignments stay repeatable across matching runs.

 Privacy Notes:

-• Use first names or initials when a full legal name is not needed for the worksheet.
+• Use first names, initials, or classroom nicknames when full legal names are not needed.

-• Downloaded TXT, HTML, DOCX, CSV, and JSON files should be stored with the same care as any class roster.
+• Store downloaded TXT, HTML, DOCX, CSV, and JSON files with the same care as attendance sheets or class lists.

 Worked Examples:

-Pre-K take-home practice.
-A teacher enters Maya, Adam, and Sofia, keeps Trace, fade, copy, chooses Pre-K large, sets Names per page to 1, and leaves first-letter cue boxes on.
-The summary shows 3 names, 12 practice rows, and 3 pages.
-Print Check should show Name list, Name fit, and Handwriting guides as ready, while Practice Ledger confirms one child per page.
+Take-home Pre-K names.
+A teacher enters Maya, Adam, and Sofia, keeps Trace, fade, copy, selects Pre-K large, and sets Names per page to 1.
+The summary should show 3 names, 12 practice rows, and 3 pages.
+Practice Ledger confirms each child has one page, and Name fit should stay Ready.

-Class sign-in strip.
-A classroom list has Ana, Ben, Chloe, Dylan, Eva, and Finn.
-The teacher chooses Daily sign-in strip, Boxed writing space, Compact review, and Names per page set to 6.
-Page density changes to Review because more than five names are packed onto one page.
-That can be fine for a sign-in station, but a sample print should confirm the row height before the strip goes into daily use.
+Classroom sign-in strip.
+A roster with Ana, Ben, Chloe, Dylan, Eva, and Finn is set to Daily sign-in strip, Boxed writing space, Compact review, and Names per page set to 6.
+Page density changes to Review because more than five names are placed on one page.
+That may be acceptable for a sign-in station, but a sample print should confirm the rows are still usable.

-Troubleshooting a long or messy roster.
-A pasted line such as Noor@Aaliyah!!! is cleaned to printable name characters, and a very long display name such as Alexandria-Montgomery Rivera pushes Name fit to Review.
-The better correction is not always deleting the name.
-Try Letter landscape, reduce Rows per name, or place one name per page, then compare the preview and Practice Ledger fit label again.
+Long and messy pasted names.
+A pasted entry such as Noor@Aaliyah!!! is cleaned to printable name characters, and a display name such as Alexandria-Montgomery Rivera can push Name fit to Review.
+Try Letter landscape, reduce Rows per name, or place one name per page, then compare the preview and Practice Ledger fit label before printing.

 FAQ: